 (f) Dispute Resolution.

-(i) “Resolution Time” means 1:00 p.m., New York time, on the third Local Business Day following the date on which notice of the dispute is given under Paragraph 5.
+(i) “Resolution Time” means 1:00 p.m., Tokyo time, on the third Local Business Day following the date on which notice of the dispute is given under Paragraph 5.

 (ii) Value.
-For the purpose of Paragraphs 5(i)(C) and 5(ii), the Value of Posted Credit Support as of the relevant calculation date will be calculated as follows:

-(1) With respect to cash, the face amount thereof; and
+For the purpose of Paragraphs 5(i)(C) and 5(ii), the Value of Posted Credit Support as of the relevant calculation date will be calculated as follows: with respect to cash, the face amount thereof.

-With respect to any Government Obligations, the sum of (A)(x) the mean of the high bid and low asked prices quoted on such date by two principal market makers of recognized national standing (each a “Principal Market Maker”) for such Government Obligations chosen by the Valuation Agent, or (y) if quotations are not available from two Principal Market Makers for such date, the mean of such high bid and low asked prices as of the day next preceding such date, on which such quotations were available, plus (B) the accrued interest on such Government Obligations (except to the extent Transferred to a party pursuant to any applicable provision of this Annex or included in the applicable price referred to in (A) of this clause (2)) as of such date, multiplied by the applicable Valuation Percentage.

 (iii) Alternative: The provisions of Paragraph 5 will apply except to the following extent; pending the resolution of a dispute, Transfer of the undisputed Value of Eligible Credit Support or Posted Credit Support involved in the relevant demand will be due as provided in Paragraph 5 if the demand is given by the Notification Time but will be due on the second Local Business Day after the demand if the demand is given after the Notification Time.

-[(iv) The provisions of Paragraph 5(i)(B) are hereby amended by inserting the following immediately before the word “and” in line 5 thereof:

-provided that if no quotation from a Reference Market-maker is available for such Transaction (or Swap Transaction), then quotations of rates or prices from one or more leading participants in the relevant market (selected in good faith) may be used for such Transaction (or Swap Transaction);]

 (g) Holding and Using Posted Collateral.

 (i) Eligibility to Hold Posted Collateral; Custodians.
 Party A and its Custodian will be entitled to hold Posted Collateral pursuant to Paragraph 6(b); provided that the following conditions applicable to it are satisfied:

-(1) Party A is not a Defaulting Party and [Party A’s Credit Support Provider] [Enron Corp.] has a Credit Rating from S&P and the lowest Credit Rating for [Party A’s Credit Support Provider] [Enron Corp.] is “BBB-” or higher by S&P[ or “Baa3” or higher by Moody’s].
+(1) Party A is not a Defaulting Party and Enron Corp. has a Credit Rating from S&P and the lowest Credit Rating for Enron Corp. is “BBB-” or higher by S&P or “Baa3” or higher by Moody’s.

-(2) Posted Collateral may be held only in the following jurisdictions: Any jurisdiction within the United States.
+(2) Posted Collateral may be held only in the following jurisdictions: Japan or any jurisdiction within the United States.

 (3) The Custodian is a Qualified Institution (as defined below), approved by Party B (which approval shall not be unreasonably withheld).
 The Custodian shall hold the Posted Collateral in a segregated, safekeeping or custody account within the Custodian with the title of such account indicating that the property contained therein is being held as Posted Collateral for the ownership of Party B, subject to the security interest of Party A.

-[If Party A or its Custodian is not eligible to hold Posted Collateral pursuant to this Section, then it shall be considered a “Downgraded Party” (as defined in Paragraph 13(g)(ii)) and Posted Collateral shall be maintained in accordance with Paragraphs 13(g)(ii)(a) and 13(h)(iii).]